knocklabs/docs/pages/getting-started/example-app.md

 )
 ```

 The last bit of this implementation is to add the project as a recipient whenever a workflow trigger call happens.
-In the case of objects, you need to specifiy their collection and id.
+In the case of objects, you need to specify their collection and id.
 You can see how the example applications does it [here](https://github.com/knocklabs/knock-node-example-app/blob/main/app/comments/mutations/createComment.ts#L80).

 #### Managing user notification preferences